seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 grasping, so much so that, when grasping ceases, existence ceases as well.

-In fact the fire simile holds the answer to the tetralemma included among the ten unexplained points very often found mentioned in the *suttas*.
+In fact the fire simile holds the answer to the tetralemma included among the ten unexplained points very often found mentioned in the suttas.
 It concerns the state of the *Tathāgata* after death, whether he exists, does not exist, both or neither.
 The presumption of the questioner is that one or the other of these four must be and could be answered in the affirmative.